 The state court heard testimony and fact-finding.
 The court found that the map was an extreme gerrymander that subordinated constitutional criteria to political considerations.
 It found that it was an “outlier” compared to neutrally drawn maps.
 There is no explicit provision in the Maryland Constitution concerning partisanship in the context of Congressional districting.
 The Maryland Supreme Court, like these other courts, found indirect language in its Constitution that it interpreted as a prohibition on egregious partisan gerrymandering.
 The court stated that “[o]ur jurisprudence in Maryland indicates that the Free Elections Clause has been broadly interpreted to apply to legislation that infringes upon the right of political participation by citizens of the State,” including congressional redistricting.

-Maryland’s outcome differs from that of other states. allowed the legislature an opportunity to enact a legal map, the court itself ended up crafting the remedy.
+Maryland’s outcome differs from that of other states.
+Courts typically allowed the legislature an opportunity to enact a legal map, but if it fails, the court itself ended up crafting the remedy.
 In Maryland, the legislature took the opportunity to draw a new map that met the approval of both the governor and the state court.

 North Carolina